Avaiga/taipy-doc/docs/userman/advanced_features/auth/authentication.md

 The returned `Credentials^` instance contains the set of roles assigned to the user in the authentication system.

-The programmer can create an authenticator manually (see the `Authenticator.__init__^`(`Authenticator` constructor) for more information) if the kind of authenticator needed by the application is known (that is, what authentication protocol the application plans to rely on).
-The programmer can alternatively use the `(auth.)login()^` function that will create an `Authenticator^` the first time it is invoked.
+The developer can create an authenticator manually (see the `Authenticator.__init__^`(`Authenticator` constructor) for more information) if the kind of authenticator needed by the application is known (that is, what authentication protocol the application plans to rely on).
+The developer can alternatively use the `(auth.)login()^` function that will create an `Authenticator^` the first time it is invoked.

 Each kind of `Authenticator^` implements an *authentication protocol* that provides services that allows for creating credentials and retrieve the roles associated to a user.

-Taipy Enterprise edition supports three authentication protocols:
+Taipy Enterprise edition supports the following authentication protocols:

    - "none": The *None* authenticator does not check the user password in `(auth.)login()^` and always validates the login process by creating a `Credentials^`